 Considerations for Writing a CV

-- The CV is not appropriate for community college applications; use a teaching-focused resume instead.
+- The CV is often not used for community college applications; consider using a teaching-focused resume instead.

 - You may find it useful to learn more about the institution’s size and demographics through the Carnegie Classifications in order to tailor your CV to the institution more effectively.